xwjabc/simpleinng/README.md

 ## Quick Look at SimpleINNg

-This tutorial is based on SimpleIGM v1.
+This tutorial is based on SimpleINNg v1.

 #### Outline